• Skip to primary navigation

 This post was sponsored by USA Pears.
 All opinions are my own.
 Thank you for supporting the brands that make Confessions of a Baking Queen possible.

-And for the gorgeous pear custard filling you'll need:
+And for the gorgeous pear custard filling, a few notes:

 • Large Pears.
 I like to use D'anjou pears for baking.
 You can also use Bosc pears.
 You can learn more about the different types of pears on USA Pears Website.
 The pears need to be peeled, cored, and thin-medium sliced.

 • Heavy Whipping Cream.
-The heavy cream gives you that lush, creamy, texture!
+After testing this recipe a few times I found the heavy cream gives you that lush, creamy, texture!

 • All-Purpose Flour.
 This helps thicken the custard as well as stabilize the eggs while cooking to prevent scrambling.